donele/CarND-Extended-Kalman-Filter/README.md

 # Extended Kalman Filter Project
 Self-Driving Car Engineer Nanodegree Program

 A sensor fusion is implemented to estimate the state of a moving object with lidar and radar measurements.
-A linear kalman filter handles the lidar inputs, and an extended kalman filter is used for the radar measurement.
+A linear kalman filter handles the lidar inputs, and an extended kalman filter (EKF) is used for the radar measurement.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)